Meg Rotzel, QFH Grid Drawings (2025) installation view, Providence College Galleries.

 2025

-Created during a generative residency at a friend's home in the summer of 2025, the media list here alludes to the artist’s human and more-than-human collaborators; from materials to people and places.
+This selection of drawings, hung in a circular array, was created during a generative residency at a fellow artists’ home in New Hampshire.
+The media list alludes to the human and more-than-human collaborators, from materials to people and places.
 Significantly, the words “text” and “textile” share the same root in the Latin word textere, which means “to weave” or “intertwine.”
-In exploring the grid as a weaving structure and engaging in an exercise of formal repetition, Rotzel creates a visual vocabulary that expands and evolves as language and relationships would.
+In exploring the grid as a weaving structure and engaging in an exercise of formal repetition, Rotzel creates a visual vocabulary that expands and evolves as language would.

 Text edited from curator María Fernanda Mancera’s label for the exhibition WOR[L]DS, on view at the Providence College Galleries November 5, 2025 – February 7, 2026